Oil and Gas Treatments » Petroleum/Oil Cleaner

 Produced for Commercial & Industrial Applications

-POC can be used on any solid surface to quickly remediate short and long chained hydrocarbons such as grease, oil, fuel and hydraulic fluid:
+MC can be used on any solid surface to quickly remediate short and long chained hydrocarbons such as grease, oil, fuel and hydraulic fluid:

 - Engines, compressors, pumping units, heavy road machinery, asphalt equipment, mining equipment, factories, etc.

 - Spills on and staining of soils and/or concrete and streets.
 Contaminated cuttings associated with oil based mud systems!
 Oil film and sludge associated with evaporation and settling ponds.

 - Surfaces in and around fueling and maintenance areas.

 - Parts washers, hot tanks, pressure washers, heated pressure washers, etc. In a recent test, plastic resin as well as fire and diesel soot, were cleaned from work bay walls that had been heavily coated from an enclosed fire.
 A high pressure washer was used in this application.